 Pre-heat oven to 350°.
 Line a cookie sheet with parchment paper.

 On an unlined cookie sheet toast almonds for approximately 5 minutes in the pre-heated oven.
-Remove from oven and let cool.
+Remove from oven, move to a small bowl and let cool.

 In a medium bowl beat eggs and sugar to combine, then add flour, cocoa, salt, baking powder, honey, vanilla and zest and combine with a wooden spoon, then fold in the almonds.

 Move to a lightly floured flat surface and gently knead into a soft dough.